What is the risk of lending in DeFi platforms

 Start Small, Diversify Wisely: Don’t Put All Your Eggs in One Basket

-For example, in 2024, MakerDAO and Aave accounted for over 50% of the DeFi lending market, but spreading investments across smaller platforms like Maple Finance and Euler can reduce exposure to single-platform risks.
+For example, Coinlaw says: “The top five lending protocols—MakerDAO, Compound, Aave, Uniswap, and Curve—account for 84% of the DeFi lending market.”, but spreading investments across smaller platforms like Maple Finance and Euler can reduce exposure to single-platform risks.
 It’s a time-tested investment strategy that holds true in the world of DeFi as well don’t put all your eggs in one basket, especially in a nascent and volatile market.

 By following these strategies, you can navigate the DeFi lending landscape with greater confidence and minimize potential risks.
 Always remember that in the dynamic world of decentralized finance, knowledge and caution are your most valuable assets.